cuba-platform/cuba-sdk/Readme.md

 # 1. Overview <a name="overview"></a>

-CUBA SDK is a command-line tool that provides an ability to resolve, export and upload to an external repository all dependencies for CUBA framework, add-ons or any external library with a few simple commands.
+CUBA SDK is a command-line tool that provides an ability to resolve, export and upload to an external repository all dependencies for CUBA and Jmix frameworks, add-ons or any external library with a few simple commands.
 SDK can be used as an embedded repository.
 This tool has a built-in [Nexus 3 repository](https://www.sonatype.com/nexus-repository-oss).

 CUBA SDK is a useful tool if it is required to develop applications with a limited network environment.